stonier/py_trees-release/doc/behaviours.rst

 --------

 Behaviours in py_trees are created by subclassing the :class:`~py_trees.behaviour.Behaviour` class.
-A skeleton example:
+A skeleton with informative comments is shown below.

 .. literalinclude:: examples/skeleton_behaviour.py
    :language: python
    :linenos:

-.. _lifecycle-section:

 Lifecycle
 ---------